 - 1. The student will be evaluated for each clinical rotation. - 2.
 Only one grade will be applied per clinical rotation.
 The Associate Dean for Clinical Affairs is responsible for the verification of all clinical rotation grades. - 3.
-The evaluation is intended to measure the student in comparison to others at the same level of education.
-The "KYCOM Student Assessment Form" measures: - a.
+The evaluation is intended to measure the student in comparison to others at the same level of education. - 4.
+The "KYCOM Student Assessment Form" for in-person clinical rotations measures: - a.
 Mastery of Osteopathic Philosophy and Application of Manipulative Medicine - b.
 Medical Knowledge - c.
 Patient Care - d.
 Interpersonal and Communication Skills - e.
 Professionalism - f.
 Application of Practice Based Learning Skills - g.
-Application of Systems Approach to Medicine - 4.
-Specific documentation of a failing grade should accompany the evaluation. - 5.
+Application of Systems Approach to Medicine - 5.
+The "KYCOM Student Assessment Form" for non in-person clinical experiences measures; - a.
+Completion of all assigned readings - b.
+Completion of all quizzes - c.
+Completion of all iHuman cases - d.
+Completion of all Aquifer cases - e.
+Completion of at least 3 unique/original board type questions for each assigned reading, with documentation - f.
+Any acts of plagiarism - g.
+Any acts of unprofessional behavior - 6.
+Specific documentation of a failing grade should accompany the evaluation. - 7.
 At the midpoint of the clinical rotation, a student-preceptor conference should take place to indicate the level of student performance.
-A discussion as to the areas of strength and weakness should be discussed at that time. - 6.
-The Associate Dean for Clinical Affairs will refer a failing grade to the Promotions and Matriculation Committee for further action or remediation.
-Failure of more than one clinical rotation is grounds for dismissal.
+A discussion as to the areas of strength and weakness should be discussed at that time.

+- 8. The Associate Dean for Clinical Affairs will refer a failing grade to the Promotions and Matriculation Committee for further action or remediation.
+Failure of more than one clinical rotation is grounds for dismissal. - 9.
+Clinical grades may be reported as numeric scores or Pass/Fail.